muratukel/RFMwithPython-online_retail_II-/RFMIntroAndCommentary.md

 | Potential Loyalists  | 17.77          | 18.0             | 516             | 9.73          | 2.02            | 2.0               | 516              | 0.70           | 729.16          | 523.66             | 516             | 837.55        |
 | Promising            | 24.76          | 24.0             | 87              | 6.03          | 1.00            | 1.0               | 87               | 0.00           | 368.02          | 293.74             | 87              | 343.91        |

+## 💱Let's randomly choose three segments and interpret them.

+## 🖇️Loyal Customers

+▪️There are 743 individuals in this segment.
+▪️They have an average recency of 35.28 days without making a purchase.
+▪️They have made an average of 6.8 transactions.
+▪️They have generated an average monetary value of 2743.48.

+## 🖇️Based on this information, a possible action decision could be:

+Considering that these customers have a relatively high frequency of purchases and have generated a substantial monetary value, the focus could be on maintaining their engagement and encouraging more frequent purchases.
+Sending personalized offers, loyalty rewards, and exclusive deals could incentivize them to continue their shopping habits.
+Additionally, gathering feedback from these customers to understand their preferences better and tailoring marketing strategies accordingly could help solidify their loyalty.

+## 🖇️Promising:

+▪️There are 87 individuals in this segment.
+▪️They have an average recency of 24.76 days without making a purchase.
+▪️They have made an average of 1 transactions.
+▪️They have generated an average monetary value of 368.02

+## 🖇️Considering the characteristics of this segment, a potential action decision could be:

+Given that these customers have relatively infrequent transactions and a low average monetary value, the focus could be on converting them into more active and engaged customers.
+To do so, tailored marketing campaigns could be employed to showcase the value and benefits of additional purchases.
+Special promotions, discounts, or targeted product recommendations based on their past behavior could be used to encourage them to increase their transaction frequency and monetary contributions.
+Regular follow-ups and personalized communication might also help nurture their interest and establish a stronger connection with your brand.